wanadev/changelogify/README.md

     npm run changelog [options]

     Options:
+        -i, --init          Copy default configuration file into package to be overwriten.
+                            If the user configuration file is not found, default one will be used.
         -a, --add [message] Write/overwrite the current git branch changelog file into ./changelogs/unreleased/
-        -r, --release       Concat changelogs file from ./changelogs/unreleased/, add them into ./CHANGELOG.md and delete them
+        -r, --release       Concat changelogs file from ./changelogs/unreleased/, add them into ./CHANGELOG.md and delete them.

 ## Example